Table of Contents

 - Treat the negotiation as a problem that needs to be solved.
 Invite those with opposing views to collaborate with you to find a solution everyone can agree upon.

 Accountability is accepting full responsibility for your words, thoughts, and actions.
-During conflict, accountability can translate into owning lapses in judgment or emotional control.
+During conflict resolution, accountability can translate into owning lapses in judgment or emotional control.
 As referenced above, leading with integrity maintains and grows interpersonal relationships.

 Giving a sincere apology for not attempting to understand someone’s point of view or acting out of character shows you have emotional intelligence as well.
 This is because EI requires self-awareness and social awareness.
 It is also a way to manage relationships.
 With that said, modeling accountability is an excellent method of creating a team culture where employees demonstrate humility and mutual respect.